 A red rice variety, MARDI Warna 98 (MW 98) was planted for the experimental study at MARDI Headquarters in Serdang, Selangor, Malaysia.

-2.2 Drying
+2.2 Rice Drying Process

 As a previous study by Hanisa et al. (2022) found, rice was dried at the recommended temperature of 46 -50°C. Drying was stopped when the moisture content reached a safe storage level of 13 – 14%.